-Shop for efficient LED canopy lights - rugged, reliable and built for parking, walkways, gas stations and other outdoor needs while reducing energy consumption up to 75%.
+Shop for efficient LED canopy lights.
+Rugged, reliable and built for parking, walkways and gas stations while reducing energy consumption up to 75%.
 Ready to ship today!
 Our Commercial LED Canopy Lighting are designed to replace 100W to 400W Metal Halide.
 Many of our LED canopy lights are DLC Qualified for utility rebate eligibility.

 Car Dealership Service Centers and Showrooms

 Auto dealers usually open their businesses from morning hours and into the night.
 LED canopy lighting can transform automotive dealership service centers and car showrooms.

 Service centers usually have lower ceilings and require bright, high-quality light.
 This is where the inspections of vehicles occur for estimates.
 Car showrooms have higher ceilings and need very bright lights to showcase the inventory.
 Bright, high-quality light is also needed to show off the vehicles on sale.
 LEDs replace HID and fluorescent fixtures providing high quality and cost efficient lighting.
 Our LED canopy lights require little maintenance and lower operational costs.